 The House Boutique Suites

 A luxury boutique hotel centrally located in the heart of the city, each of the spacious suites are tastefully appointed with chic contemporary décor and a kitchenette.
 The rooftop terrace and pool offer fabulous views over Amman, whilst the cafés and restaurants of cosmopolitan Rainbow Street are just a short stroll away.

 Wadi Rum Bubble Luxotel

 Glamping at its very best in the spectacular desert of Wadi Rum, each private bubble tent has a bedroom, private bathroom and seating area.
 The clear roof of the tent gives travellers the unique experience of having an unrestricted view of the spectacular night sky while you lay in bed or lounge in your living room, perfect if you want to enjoy the sunrise or late-night stargazing.
+(2022 departure only)